 She looked around her worriedly, spotting Luna further down the corridor.
-She longed to run, to join Ron, Ginny, and Neville, but she couldn't leave until she knew what Snape was doing.
+She longed to run, to join Ron, Ginny and Neville, but she couldn't leave until she knew what Snape was doing.
 She had promised Harry she would stay outside Snape's office and keep watch on the teacher regardless of whatever else was happening in the school and she couldn't break her promise, not even with the sounds of fighting she could hear coming from upstairs.
-She could hear Professor Flitwick talking urgently to Snape; the miniscule teacher having arrived just moments earlier.
+She could hear Professor Flitwick talking urgently to Snape; the minuscule teacher having arrived just moments earlier.
 He was telling the taciturn man that he had to help, then there was a loud thud.
 The door opened and Snape emerged, looking even more stressed than usual.
 Hermione rushed towards him.

 'Sir, what's happening?' she asked.
 'What should we do?'

 Snape looked at Hermione in confusion for a moment as if wondering why the hell she was there, but then, recovering, he said, 'Professor Flitwick has collapsed, Miss Granger, and I need you to look after him.
 I have to go and fight.
 Before he collapsed he told me Death Eaters are in the school.'

 'Death Eaters?
 But we should come with you,' Hermione told him worriedly.
 'We can help.'

 Snape grabbed Hermione's arm tightly and pulled her into his office.

 'You need to stay down here,' he said quickly, his voice commanding.
 His dark eyes were blazing and his scowl was more ferocious than usual.
 'Look after Professor Flitwick . . . and make sure you stay here.'